goScreen - Virtual Desktop Manager for Microsoft Windows

 Most common reason of this scenario is that there are two shortcuts to goScreen on Start menu: in Startup section of menu for the current user, and for All Users.
 Probably, while logged into the system on one account, you have installed goScreen for current user only; then while logged into another account, you have installed it for All Users.

 The simplest solution would be to remove one of these shortcuts manually.
-Or, log into the first account, run Setup and reinstall goScreen making it available for All Users.
+Or, log into the first account, run Setup and reinstall goScreen making it available to All Users.

 To reinstall or not to reinstall?